ManiacalLabs/Engravinator/README.md

 The Engravinator is an Open Hardware laser engraver platform, designed to be robust and easy to build.
 It uses a combination of aluminum extrusions, commodity parts easily sourced from the 3D printer world, and 3D printed parts.

+Unlike most laser engravers, however, it is designed to be brought to the work piece, not the other way around.
+It's compact and lightweight frame allows it to easily be rested, or even clamped, onto nearly any item you want to engrave.

 Its existence is two-fold: To be both a fully functional laser engraver platform as designed *and* to be a highly flexible reference platform for other open designs.

 # Mk1 Specs